vcgarnica/MSE_FindR/README.md

 As users select different experimental designs in the design box, the selection fields in the column assignment box will be updated dynamically.
 This ensures that the appropriate options are presented based on the chosen experimental design.
 To proceed successfully, users must ensure that the columns in the CSV input file are correctly matched with their corresponding selection fields in the column assignment box.

-To assist users with the matching process, info signs are available in the toll, providing additional information on column matching and ensuring a smooth and accurate setup.
+To assist users with the matching process, info signs are available in the tool, providing additional information on column matching and ensuring a smooth and accurate setup.

 ### Step 6 - Export file